junit-pioneer/junit-pioneer/CONTRIBUTING.md

 A few examples:

 * when we discover a problem or possible feature on stream, a new GitHub issue will be created
-* when a team call or Discord discussion shapes our opinion on an issue or PR, the discussion (not just the conclusion!) is summarized in the issue or PR
+* when a team call or Discord discussion shapes our opinion on an issue or PR, the discussion (not just the conclusion!) is summarized in the issue or PR (see [the comments on the ShipKit evaluation](https://github.com/junit-pioneer/junit-pioneer/issues/193#issuecomment-611620554) for an example)
 * when a PR is merged, the commit message summarizes what it is about (see [_Commit Message_](#commit-message) above)
 * when a decision regarding the project structure or the development processes is made, it is reflected in `README.md`, `CONTRIBUTING.md`, or another suitable file or even the website
 * when a new feature is merged, documentation is added to the website